The smoother the flow between action and thought, the stronger the scene will be.

 My example would break down to: Dialogue--action--internal thought/action mix--internal thought.
 For those curious about the next line in this scene--It's action, followed by dialogue.

-This doesn't mean that if you happen to have three thoughts in a row that's bad, but if you think a passage feels heavy in one area, or off in general, look at how many sentences of one type you have in a row and see if varying the types fixes the problem.
+This doesn't mean if you happen to have three thoughts in a row that's bad, but if you think a passage feels heavy in one area, or off in general, look at how many sentences of one type you have in a row and see if varying the types fixes the problem.

 Thinking and acting the same basic thing feels repetitious, and bogs down the passage with unnecessary words.
 Try to offer new information with each line.
 If your character thinks how much she wants to cry in one line, don't have her fighting back tears in the next line.
 Find another way to show that sadness or give a reason why she's crying.